dark-showers-snowmass21/codes-repository/README.md

 * Akanksha Singh: akki153209@gmail.com
 * Harikrishnan Nair: hunair1996@gmail.com

-This code needs helpers.py which is stored in the same folder as this file.
 The code needs ```Delphes``` installed and linked such that delphes library can be invoked.
 Delphes can be found at
 ``` https://cp3.irmp.ucl.ac.be/projects/delphes```